-- 59. This viewpoint is located on a local road on the southern edge of Sarnau at approximately 80m AOD and 1.0km south of the built development, located within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+- 63. This viewpoint is located on a local road on the southern edge of Sarnau at approximately 80m AOD and 1.0km south of the steel portal frame building, located within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
 At this location the view is low lying and generally interrupted by the wealth of vegetation within the surrounding landscape.
-However, the Church of Holy Trinity in Penrhos is partially visible within the left of the view, with much of the church covered from view by mature vegetation.
+However, the Church of Holy Trinity in Penrhos is partially visible within the left of the view, with much of the church screened from view by mature vegetation.
 Further mature vegetation completely screens the right hand side of the view, with roadside and intervening vegetation layered in the view.
-It is this section of the view that the built development is located within, but due to the dense layering of vegetation (from roadside trees, copses and tree blocks) the development is completely screened and would be so in winter months too. - 60.
+It is this section of the view that the steel portal framed building is located within, but due to the dense layering of vegetation (from roadside trees, copses and tree blocks) the building is completely screened and would be so in winter months too. - 64.
 The viewpoint represents views of residents (high sensitivity) and motorists (medium sensitivity).
-The magnitude of change in the view would be none as the development would be entirely screened, resulting in no impact for residents or motorists at this point.
+The magnitude of change in the view would be none as the steel portal frame building would be entirely screened, resulting in no impact for residents or motorists at this point.

-Viewpoint 6 - West edge of Sarnau (see attached photomontage booklet)
+Viewpoint 6 - West edge of Sarnau (please refer to photomontage)

-61. This viewpoint is located on a local road close to a nearby footpath at approximately 95m AOD and 1.25km southwest of the built development, within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+65. This viewpoint is located on a local road close to a nearby footpath at approximately 95m AOD and 1.25km southwest of the steel portal frame building, within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
 From this location wide and open views north across the valley are available with the agricultural landscape evident along with the wealth of local vegetation.
 The agricultural barn close to Viewpoint 2 is clearly visible on higher ground within the valley, as are a number of buildings within the locality, all partially visible amongst existing mature vegetation.
-Similarly the new building at Penrhos Farm is partially visible on the valley side, partially screened by existing vegetation.
+Similarly the steel portal frame building at Penrhos Farm is partially visible on the valley side, partially screened by existing vegetation.

-- 62. Over time, the woodland planting proposals would further screen the built development from view (as illustrated by the photomontage). - 63.
-One further consideration is what effect (if any) the replanting of Penrhos Coppice would have on visibility of the built development.
-It is not known whether the coppice is intended to be replanted, but the second photomontage indicates what change this would make to views of the building over time. - 64.
+- 66. Over time, the earthworks and woodland planting proposals would further screen the built development from view (as illustrated by the photomontage), especially as the woodland planting is proposed to also wrap around the southwestern side of the building. - 67.
 The viewpoint represents views of footpath users (high/medium sensitivity), residents (high sensitivity) and motorists (medium sensitivity).
-Currently the magnitude of change in the view is slight, resulting in a moderate/minor impact for walkers, a moderate impact for residents and a minor impact for motorists at this point. - 65.
-In ten years the proposed woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
-The screening effect of this additional vegetation would result in a negligible magnitude of change and a minor impact for walkers, a moderate/minor impact for residents and a minor/negligible impact for motorists at this point. - 66.
-It is unclear whether Penrhos Coppice will be replanted but the second photomontage indicates the further screening that this woodland would provide, should the area be replanted.
+Currently the magnitude of change in the view is negligible, resulting in a minor impact for walkers, a moderate/ minor impact for residents and a minor/negligible impact for motorists at this point. - 68.
+In ten years the proposed earthworks and woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
+The screening effect of these proposals would at worst result in a negligible magnitude of change and a minor impact for walkers, a moderate/minor impact for residents and a minor/negligible impact for motorists at this point. - 69.
+It is unclear whether Penrhos Coppice will be replanted but this could add a further layer of vegetative screening into views towards the steel portal frame building, should the area be replanted.

-Viewpoint 7 - Local road east of Sarnau (see attached photomontage booklet)
+Viewpoint 7 - Local road east of Sarnau (please refer to photomontage)